-Hoyt Lakes, Minnesota, April 30, 2008 – PolyMet Mining Corp.
-(TSX: POM; AMEX: PLM) (“PolyMet” or the “Company”) reported today its financial results for the its fiscal year and quarter ended January 31, 2008, which have been filed as part of the Company’s financial results for the year ended January 31, 2008 at www.polymetmining.com and on SEDAR and EDGAR.
+Hoyt Lakes, Minnesota, May 1, 2009 – PolyMet Mining Corp.
+(TSX: POM; NYSE-A: PLM) (“PolyMet” or the “Company”) reported today its financial results for its fiscal year and quarter ended January 31, 2009, which have been filed as part of the Company’s financial results for the year ended January 31, 2009 at www.polymetmining.com and on SEDAR and EDGAR.
 All amounts are in U.S. funds.

 PolyMet controls 100% of the development-stage NorthMet copper-nickel-precious metals ore-body and the nearby Erie Plant, located near Hoyt Lakes in the established mining district of the Mesabi Iron Range in northeastern Minnesota.

-At January 31, 2008 we had cash and cash equivalents of $20.084 million compared with $8.897 at January 31, 2007.
-During the year ended January 31, 2008 we raised $39.826 million net of expenses from an equity private placement and exercise of stock options, and we repaid $2.000 million on outstanding notes payable to Cleveland Cliffs, Inc. related to our acquisition of the Erie Plant.
+At January 31, 2009 PolyMet had cash and cash equivalents of $7.354 million compared with $20.084 million at January 31, 2008.
+During the year ended January 31, 2009 we drew $14.333 million net of expenses of the $50 million convertible debt financing with Glencore AG, and we repaid $1.400 million of notes payable to Cleveland Cliffs, Inc. related to our acquisition of the Erie Plant.

 (See attachment above)

 PolyMet Mining Corp. (www.polymetmining.com) is a publicly-traded mine development company that controls 100% of the NorthMet copper-nickel-precious metals ore body through a long-term lease and 100% of the Erie Plant, a large processing facility located approximately six miles from the ore body in the established mining district of the Mesabi Range in northeastern Minnesota.
-PolyMet has completed its Definitive Feasibility Study and is seeking environmental and operating permits to enable it to commence production in the second half of 2009.
-The NorthMet Project is expected to require approximately one million man hours of construction labor and create at least 400 long-term jobs, a level of activity that will have a significant multiplier effect in the local economy.
+PolyMet has completed its Definitive Feasibility Study and is seeking environmental and operating permits to enable it to commence production.
+The NorthMet project is expected to require approximately 1.5 million man hours of construction labor and create at least 400 long-term jobs, a level of activity that will have a significant multiplier effect in the local economy.

 POLYMET MINING CORP.